giellalt/lang-lut/lut.md

 lowered							_o
 advanced tongue root				_A
 retracted tongue root			_q

 * * *

-<small>This (part of) documentation was generated from [../src/phonetics/txt2ipa.xfscript](http://github.com/giellalt/lang-lut/blob/main/../src/phonetics/txt2ipa.xfscript)</small>
+<small>This (part of) documentation was generated from [src/phonetics/txt2ipa.xfscript](https://github.com/giellalt/lang-lut/blob/main/src/phonetics/txt2ipa.xfscript)</small>

+---

 Check this

 Check this

 Check this

 Check this

 * * *

-<small>This (part of) documentation was generated from [../src/transcriptions/transcriptor-numbers-digit2text.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/transcriptions/transcriptor-numbers-digit2text.lexc)</small>
+<small>This (part of) documentation was generated from [src/transcriptions/transcriptor-numbers-digit2text.lexc](https://github.com/giellalt/lang-lut/blob/main/src/transcriptions/transcriptor-numbers-digit2text.lexc)</small>

+---

 We describe here how abbreviations are in Lushootseed are read out, e.g.